sjcallan/youtubee/README.md

 {views} - The number of views this video has

-{time} - The upload date of the video
+{time} - The total length of the video

 {url} - The YouTube Video Link of the video